ibm-cloud-docs/loadbalancer-service/monitoring-metrics.md

 # How to enable Metrics Monitoring

-In order to retrieve monitoring metrics you must link your SoftLayer account with your Bluemix account.
-Refer to [Softlayer Link](https://console.bluemix.net/docs/account/softlayerlink.html#switching-to-ibmid) for more information.
+In order to retrieve monitoring metrics you must link your SoftLayer account with your IBM Cloud account.
+Refer to [Softlayer Link](../../../account/softlayerlink.html#switching-to-ibmid) for more information.